The Lawrence Hall of Science

 We plan to provide the same activities and use identical materials in the 10-day and 9-day camps.
 So there is no significant difference in costs.

-If you still have any other questions related to registration, please email: lhsreg@berkeley.edu.
+If you still have any other registration-related questions, please email lhsreg@berkeley.edu.

 If a program does not reach its minimum enrollment, you will be notified at least five days before the starting date, and your tuition will be fully refunded.

-The University has identified all our programs’ costs as educational not child care.
+The University has identified our programs’ costs as educational, not child care.

 Our team continues to track COVID-19 developments and adjust our program accordingly.
 We will post updates regarding COVID-19 restrictions as conditions change.